-Fargo Fire Explorers Post 259
+Fargo Fire Explorer Post 2259

-Explorers gain hands-on knowledge of fire service skills through organized training at bi-weekly meetings.
+Explorers gain hands-on knowledge of fire service skills through organized training at regularly scheduled meetings.
 These meetings serve two purposes.
 The short-term goal is to provide the explorers with a basic understanding of the skills necessary to operate safely at a fire scene.
 After becoming familiar with required skills, explorers may ride along with fire department companies and actively participate at calls within limits set for their safety.
 The long-term goal is to expose explorers to the different career paths available within the fire service.

 Senior explorers are also responsible for operating the post.
 Post officers are elected annually by their peers to serve in different capacities similar to those of fire departments.
 For example, the explorer chief oversees all of the operations of the post, and an explorer assistant chief is responsible for assisting with the organization of training.

 The fire service has become a highly trained, well-educated profession that requires a career-long commitment to education.
 The explorer program assists explorers in obtaining the necessary education through scholarships.
 Perhaps more importantly, the explorer program develops an understanding of how to apply book knowledge to hands-on experiences.
 There are numerous options available for education, ranging from certificate programs at M State in Moorhead, associate degree programs at a variety of community colleges, to masters programs at colleges across the country.

 This program is open to any responsible person between the ages of 14 and 21 who is willing to learn and abide by the rules, customs, and traditions of the Fargo Fire Department.
 The number of openings is limited by the availability of gear; therefore, those interested in the program will be considered on a first come, first-served basis.